AlgoMystique/CookWiseGroupProject_1/README.md

 - **Interactive UI:** User-friendly interface with responsive design.
 - **Fun Feature:** "The WiseOwl Guitarist🎸"!
 To add a bit of entertainment, we've included a charming owl next to the review section.
 Click on the owl, and watch it play guitar in a delightful GIF!
 We hope this little feature brings a smile to your day while you share your feedback with us!

+ ## Design

+- **Color Scheme**: The gradient color scheme is inspired by [CSS Gradient](https://cssgradient.io), providing a visually appealing and contemporary look.
+The colors are carefully chosen to evoke a sense of warmth and creativity, reflecting the essence of healthy eating and cooking.

+- **Imagery**:Custom graphics, including the logo and GIFs created in [Canva](https://www.canva.com), enhance the visual appeal and help convey the brand identity.

 ## **Usage:**

 1. Visit the CookWise webpage.